What is GDPR?

 What data is important regarding GDPR?

 GDPR directly refers to the protection of personal data.
-As a user of CN, this means your picture, your email, your name, your site usage and your social activity.
-We're in the process of implementing a seamless, easy to use privacy checklist that users can edit at any time.
-This will help ensure your personal data is being shared with who you choose, or it is being deleted. (link to future article)
+As a user of CN, this means your picture, your email, your name, your site usage, and your social activity.
+We've implemented a seamless, easy to use privacy checklist that users can edit at any time.
+This will help ensure your personal data is being shared with who you choose, or it is being deleted.

 How will CN comply with GDPR?

 CourseNetworking sites and services are primarily operated on Amazon servers located in the United States.
 To improve our service and site for users, we may transfer your personally identifiable information from the EEA to the U.S. However, during these transfers, we take full precautions and provide the same level of protection as transfers residing in the EEA.
 As previously mentioned, we use Amazon servers, and through Amazon, we adhere to the EU-U.S. Privacy Shield Framework when transferring data from the EEA to the United States.
 Please see the Amazon Privacy Shield Policy certification for more information.